flare-foundation/flare-system-c-chain-indexer/README.md

 [indexer]
-start_index = 0 # the number of the block that the indexer will start with num_parallel_req = 100 # the number of threads doing requests to the chain in parallel batch_size = 1000 # the number of block that will be pushed to a database in a batch new_block_check_millis = 1000 # interval for checking for new blocks receipts = "commit,revealBitvote,signResult,finalize,offerRewards" # which type of transactions should have their receipt checked if they succeeded
+start_index = 0 # the number of the block that the indexer will start with num_parallel_req = 100 # the number of threads doing requests to the chain in parallel batch_size = 1000 # the number of block that will be pushed to a database in a batch (should be divisible by num_parallel_req) new_block_check_millis = 1000 # interval for checking for new blocks receipts = "commit,revealBitvote,signResult,finalize,offerRewards" # which type of transactions should have their receipt checked if they succeeded